 So, you’re thinking about applying to Brown, and you’re curious about your chances of admission.
-Well, we’re here to help!
-Of course, there are a lot of factors in the admissions process, and it’s impossible to accurately predict whether you’ll be admitted or not.
+There are a lot of factors in the admissions process.
 However, the most important factors in the admissions game are your GPA and test scores.
-So, using those as a measure, we can give you an estimate of your chances.

 For students who took the ACT, the 25th percentile score of successful applicants was 29, and the 75th percentile ACT score was 34.

 For students who took the SAT, the 25th percentile score was 1410.
 The 75th percentile score was 1560.

 If you’re somewhere in the middle of these numbers, remember that a high test score can compensate for a slightly lower GPA, and vice versa.
 If you’re at the lower end, it helps if you’re a diverse applicant, the child of an alum, or have incredible personal achievements.

 Other aspects of your application, such as athletics, extracurricular and recommendations, are important, but will likely only make a difference for admission if you’re in the 75th percentile range for your GPA and SAT/ACT scores.

 OK, so you’ve decided to apply.
 We took a look at Brown’s admissions requirements to help you get everything in order.

 Here’s a full list of the application requirements:

 - Fill out the Common Application, answer Brown’s supplementary questions, and pay an application fee of $85 (or apply for a fee waiver)

 - Submit an ACT or SAT score, along with your writing score